On Sketching Trimmed Statistics: Introduction

 \section{Introduction}

-The classical streaming model is a key abstraction for processing statistics on datasets too large to be stored.
-Such datasets include internet traffic logs, financial transactions, database logs, and scientific data streams (e.g., large-scale experiments in fields such as particle physics, genomics, and astronomy).
-Formally, in the data stream model, we assume there is an underlying frequency vector $\bx\in \mathbb{Z}^n$, initialized to $0^n$.
-The stream consists of updates of the form $(i,w_t)$, meaning $x_i\gets x_i + w_t$.
-When $w_t$ can be both positive and negative, the model is referred to as a turnstile stream.
-In contrast, when $w_t$ can only be positive, the model is referred to as an insertion-only stream.
-The $i$-th entry of $\bx$, denoted as $x_i$, is the frequency of element $i$.
-As is standard in the literature, throughout the whole stream we assume each coordinate is upper bounded by some integer $m$.
+The data-stream model has become a central abstraction for analyzing massive datasets that are too large to store explicitly.
+Examples include internet traffic logs, financial transactions, database logs, and scientific data streams (e.g., large-scale experiments in fields such as particle physics, genomics, and astronomy).
+Formally, we assume an underlying frequency vector $\bx \in \Z^n$ that receives a sequence of positive and negative updates to its coordinates.